CarlosAlegreUr/InputControl-SmartContract-Testing/README.md

 ## 📰 Last Changes 📰

 - Admin based (centralized) or nor admin based (decentralized) version are in develompent.
-All code has been refactored, old test need to be refactored too.
+All code has been refactored, old hardhat test should eventually be refactored too.
+New updated foundry tests exits though.

 ## 🎉 FUTURE IMPROVEMENTS 🎉

-- Write the new test for the refactor contract.

 - Test in testnet.

+- Write tests for hash with bytes32(0) value.
+Wheter for inputs or permissions ids.

+- 1 Fuzz test not passing, check it out.

+- Add new feature.
+Now if granted new input permissions, old ones get overwritten.
+Make it so user can add or remove existing ones without overwriting.

+- Protect agains DoS attacks by abusing the contract's storage in the public version.

+- Self-audit with automated tools.

 - Audit.